esteinig/netviewr/README.md

 ### Decorator Functions

 Decorator functions modify the graph object by translating data into graph attributes and attaching it to the appropriate slots in the graph object.
-These are eventually recognized by the plot function so that graphs can be constructed and decorated independently of the plot arguments, which in their original implementation can be a little arcane.
+These are eventually recognized by the `plot_netview` function so that graphs can be constructed and decorated independently of the `igraph::plot.igraph` arguments, which can be a little arcane in their original implementation.

 **Node Decorators**